-Other consumer protection laws become relevant in respect of contracts entered into at the place of abode of the debtor and contracts comprising standard business terms.
+Other consumer protection laws become relevant in respect of contracts entered into at the place of abode of the obligor and contracts comprising standard business terms.

 1.3 Government Receivables.
-Where the receivables contract has been entered into with the government or a government agency are there different requirements and laws that apply to the sale of receivables?
+Where the receivables contract has been entered into with the government or a government agency, are there different requirements and laws that apply to the sale or collection of those receivables?

-Where the government or its agencies enter into receivables contracts for general commercial purposes, no special rules apply to the sale or assignment of such receivables, except that any such assignment is valid even where there is a contractual prohibition on assignments (see question 4.5 below).
+Where the government or its agencies enter into receivables contracts for general commercial purposes, no special rules apply to the sale, assignment or collection of such receivables, except that any such assignment is valid, generally, even where there is a contractual prohibition on assignments (see question 4.4 below).
 Special assignment restrictions and notice requirements apply to tax reimbursement and similar claims.
+Tax authorities can enforce assessed taxes without the help of the courts.
 In securitisation transactions, due to enforceability concerns, it is generally agreed that receivables against government agencies are ineligible.